mbabynames search ✿

 Yolanda Celeste

-"noble and strong" (Yolanda) meets "heavenly" (Celeste).
+"violet flower" (Yolanda) meets "heavenly" (Celeste).
 The combination reads as complete.
 Neither name overshadows the other.
 Celeste (2 syllables) provides a firm close after the longer Yolanda.

 Yolanda Gemma